HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

-*   checking installed package size ...
-NOTE
+*   checking package dependencies ...
+ERROR
     ```
-      installed size is  6.4Mb
-      sub-directories of 1Mb or more:
-        doc    1.6Mb
-        libs   3.6Mb
-    ```

-*   checking dependencies in R code ...
-NOTE
-    ```
-    Packages in Depends field not imported from:
-      ‘network’ ‘scales’ ‘sna’
-      These packages need to be imported from (in the NAMESPACE file)
-      for when this namespace is loaded but not attached.
-    ```

-*   checking compiled code ...
-NOTE
-    ```
-    File ‘GGPA/libs/GGPA.so’:
-      Found ‘_ZSt4cout’, possibly from ‘std::cout’ (C++)
-        Object: ‘3_Param.o’

-    Compiled code should not call entry points which might terminate R nor
-    write to stdout/stderr instead of to the console, nor use Fortran I/O
-    nor system RNGs.
+    Packages required but not available: 'network', 'sna'

-    See ‘Writing portable packages’ in the ‘Writing R Extensions’ manual.
+    See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’
+    manual.
     ```

 # GJRM